-If you’re after spirituality and natural beauty, one area which combines the two is the Kumano Kodo pilgrimage trail, hidden in the misty mountains of Wakayama Prefecture southeast of Osaka.
+If you’re after history, spirituality and natural beauty, one area which combines all three is the Kumano Kodo pilgrimage trail, hidden in the misty mountains of Wakayama Prefecture southeast of Osaka.

 Dating to the 7th century, this sacred trail is one of just two UNESCO listed pilgrimages – the other being the Camino de Santiago (aka The Way of St James) in Spain.